matplotlib/matplotlib/doc/devel/contributing.rst

 .. warning::

-   If you already have a version of Matplotlib installed, use an virtual environment or uninstalling using the same method you used to install it.
+   If you already have a version of Matplotlib installed, use an virtual environment or uninstall using the same method you used to install it.
 Installing multiple versions of Matplotlib via different methods into the same environment may not always work as expected.